Launch your business in 10 days!

 • Easy to grow revenue by adding more machines

-• Low costs (both startup costs and ongoing)
+• Low costs (both startup and ongoing)

 • Don’t need extensive marketing experience or other specialized skills